opengeospatial/ontology-crs/discussion-paper.md

 The main CRS supported by the triplestores implementing GeoSPARQL is WGS84.
 In GIS software, there are different functions to perform spatial calculations like distance or area, depending on the type of coordinates used in the data (geographic ou plane coordinates): it is up to the user to be careful to use the right function.
 But often, in the implementations of GeoSPARQL, there is only one function, and it is sometimes difficult to know if you can really use it without risk of error with WGS84 coordinates.
 Allowing applications implementing GeoSPARQL to decide which function to apply depending on the type of CRS used would remove this difficulty for users.

 ## Application-specific and location-specific coordinate system recommendations
 Choosing a suitable coordinate system requires expertise.
 Indeed, depending on the area covered by the data and the applications for which they are intended (precision spatial measurements, spatial statistics, cartography, etc.), different choices are possible and some are better than others.
-Publishing CRS descriptions as Web data could foster the development of application-specific and location-specific CRS recommendation systems.
+For example, when working with geographical data on a European scale, the INSPIRE Directive recommends different reference coordinate systems depending on their intended use: for analyses requiring exact surface representations, the ETRS89-LAEA system is recommended, while pan-European mapping applications at scales smaller than 1: 500,000 should use the ETRS89-LCC projected coordinate system and those at scales larger than 1:500,000 should use the ETRS89-TMzn Transverse Mercator projected coordinate system, where "zn" is the projection area number.
+[INS 09] Publishing CRS descriptions as Web data could foster the development of application-specific and location-specific CRS recommendation systems.

 ## Proposed Use Case: GeoSPARQL and Triple Store Integration